 During the winter months, ceiling fans can be reversed to clockwise rotation, which pulls cool air upwards and pushes warm air downwards, thus heating the room.

-What Are The Benefits A Ceiling Fan Offers?
+The Benefits Of A Ceiling Fan

 Ceiling fans provide many benefits to homeowners.
 Firstly, they enhance the ambiance of a room by adding style and sophistication.
 Secondly, they provide efficient cooling and heating and, therefore, save energy and money.

 Using a ceiling fan alone in the summertime can lower the temperature by up to 8 degrees, which reduces the reliance on air conditioning.
 Moreover, during winters, ceiling fans help circulate warm air, reducing the need for heaters.
 Lastly, they provide ample lighting, which can save energy on other lighting options.

 What Ceiling Fan should I buy?

 To get a good idea, here is a list of common fan models/brands (not recommendations), features they offer and common price tiers.

 Ceiling Fan Maintenance Tips